-How wide that an individuals circle of friends are, or how comfortable they appear to be when meeting new people.
+How wide an individuals circle of friends is, or how comfortable they appear to be when meeting new people.
 How comfortable they come across when socializing in large groups.

-Those who are low on the sociability scale are strongly associated with being sensitive and introverted, this because what they avoid is the intense stimulation that’s associated with social interaction.
+Those who are low on the sociability scale are strongly associated with being sensitive and introverted, because what they avoid is the intense stimulation associated with social interaction.

-What they fear and avoid is rejection and social judgment, this stemming from bad experiences from childhood.
-It’s also known that sensitivity in the population is the more dominant trait.
+What they fear and avoid is rejection and judgment, stemming from bad experiences from childhood.
+It’s also known sensitivity in the population is the more dominant trait.

 For Those Who Are Sensitive